vnnkl/MacReplay/README.md

 **I've modified the channels, but Plex isn't changing:**\
 you must delete the dvr from plex, and re add it.

+**Error getting channel data for [Portal], skipping** or **Error making XMLTV for [Portal], skipping** Go to the portals page, select the malfunctioning portal and click retest.
+You have an expired mac address, and it was trying to use it to download the data.

 ---

 ## **Known Issues**